> Uploading knowledge... _

 An example of dialect (language + region) selected as language and region that doesn't match the dialect one.

 The next case is another interesting one.
-The language selected in this case is "English", without specifying a particular dialect, and the region selected it "Ireland".
-In this case, the locale is calculated as a combination of language and region.
-As a result, both Locale.preferredLanguages and Bundle.preferredLocalization returns en-IE.
+The language selected is "English", without specifying a particular dialect, and the region selected is "Ireland".
+In this case, the device locale is calculated as a combination of language and region, resulting in en-IE. Since our app supports en-IE, this is again an exact match (CLDR distance 0).
+Both Locale.preferredLanguages and Bundle.preferredLocalization return en-IE.

 An example with language without dialect (no region specified in the language) an a region that combined with the language created an app supported locale